Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 The Family Law Act does not allow the following issues in a marriage contract or prenup in Canada.

-Child custody or access
+Child Custody or Access

 A prenuptial agreement cannot cover most parenting issues, particularly child custody or access decisions.
 This is because the legal test for custodial arrangements centres on the best interests of the child during the breakup.